Generic local rings on a spectrum between Golod and Gorenstein: Minimal graded free resolutions

 Indeed, in the resolution of $Q/\mfq^{a}$ the free modules in degrees $0$ and $1$ have ranks $1$ and $h_Q(a) = f_2$, and the rank of the free module in degree $3$ is the rank of the socle of $Q/\mfq^{a}$, i.e.\ $h_Q(a-1) = f_0$.
 Finally, one has $f_0 +f_2 - 1 = f_1$. \end{con}

-\begin{bfhpg*}[Proof of \ref{thm:resR}] The minimal graded free resolution $F$ of $R$ fits in the diagram \eqref{FFF}, where $F'$ is described in \eqref{resD} and $F''$ in \prpref{resR2}.
+\begin{bfhpg*}[Proof of \ref{thm:resR}] The minimal graded free resolution $F$ of $R$ is a direct summand of the complex $\widetilde{F}$ in the diagram \eqref{FFF}, where $F'$ is described in \eqref{resD} and $F''$ in \prpref{resR2}.
 By \partthmref{R1R2}{c} the socle polynomial of $R$ is $\chi^{s_1} + \chi^s$, so $F_3$ is a free module of rank $2$ with generators in degrees $s_1+3$ and $s+3$.
+(Notice that this means that one has $F_3 = \widetilde{F}_3$.)